-27.36 Office of Prosecution Coordination.-

-(2) The office shall coordinate and provide information, assistance, and staff support to the Council on Organized Crime and the various state attorneys.

-228.0875 Governor's Summer Colleges residential programs; scope; objectives; colleges council.-

-(1) There is hereby established the Governor's Summer Colleges, a series of 4-week summer residential programs for highly qualified rising high school seniors to be conducted at selected residential institutions in the state.
+- 27.36 Office of Prosecution Coordination.- - (2) The office shall coordinate and provide information, assistance, and staff support to the Council on Organized Crime and the various state attorneys. - Section 6.
+Section 228.0875, Florida Statutes, is amended to read: - 228.0875 Governor's Summer Colleges residential programs; scope; objectives; colleges council.- - (1) There is hereby established the Governor's Summer Colleges, a series of 4-week summer residential programs for highly qualified rising high school seniors to be conducted at selected residential institutions in the state.
 Each participating student shall be designated as a Governor's Scholar.
 The Governor's Summer Colleges shall consist of four independent programs in public issues, liberal arts, mathematics and science, and visual and performing arts.
-Students who are selected to participate in each Governor's Summer College shall be charged no fee for tuition, matriculation, registration, or housing.

-(2) The primary educational objectives of each Governor's Summer College shall include, but not be limited to, the following:

-(a) Engaging students in active learning projects that will foster intellectual and effective growth, and by the Governor and the Commissioner of Education, respectively.
+Students who are selected to participate in each Governor's Summer College shall be charged no fee for tuition, matriculation, registration, or housing. - (2) The primary educational objectives of each Governor's Summer College shall include, but not be limited to, the following: - (a) Engaging students in active learning projects that will foster intellectual and effective growth, and - (b) Increasing student awareness of problems or issues related to an area of study and encouraging students to address the problems or issues in a manner through which they translate ideas into action. - (3)(a) There is created the Governor's Summer Colleges Council.
+The council shall be composed of eight members, four of whom shall be appointed by the Governor and the Commissioner of Education, respectively.
 The Governor and the Commissioner of Education shall each appoint a personal representative to the council and one member to represent school districts, one member to represent community colleges, and one member to represent universities.
 The terms of council members shall be 1 year, and any member may be eligible for reappointment.
 Members of the council shall receive no compensation, but they shall be entitled to per diem and travel expenses pursuant to s.
 112.061.
 The Governor shall appoint the chair of the council.
 The council shall meet at the call of the chair or at the request of a majority of the council members.